karussel/CopseArena-Game/README.md

 --------------------------------------
 Current Run Instructions
+(Note most recent version is in development branch)

 - Download Unity/Open unity
 - Click 'Open' (Top right corner)
 - Find CopseArena-Game location highlight then click 'select folder'
+- In project (bottom left navigate to the scenes folder (Assets/Scenes) And double click Test_Arena
 - In the middle at the top click the play button

 --------------------------------------